USNavalResearchLaboratory/nepc/docs/mysql.rst

-You have two options for accessing a NEPC MySQL database of cross sections via the nepc Python module: 1. the production MySQL server hosted at NRL (requires NRL network access) 2. a “local” MySQL server running on “localhost” (presumably the computer you are using right now)
+You have two options for accessing a NEPC MySQL database of cross sections via the nepc Python module: 1. the production MySQL server hosted at NRL (requires NRL network access) or 2. a “local” MySQL server running on “localhost” (presumably the computer you are using right now)

 If you are not familiar with SQL and database management, then option 2